The FHA and HUD 223(a)(7): Refinancing Existing HUD Loans

 Find out how HUD's fast, affordable, and simple multifamily loan can help borrowers with existing FHA-insured debt.

-The HUD 223(a)(7) loan is exclusively for refinancing existing debt on multifamily and healthcare properties backed by the Department of Housing and Urban Development.
-Refinancing through a 223(a)(7) loan can reduce interest rates, increase amortization, and subsequently improve property cash flows while reducing the cost of debt service.
-In the eyes of HUD, this significantly reduces the chance of a loan default.
+The HUD 223(a)(7) loan is specifically designed for refinancing existing debt on multifamily and healthcare properties backed by the Department of Housing and Urban Development.
+By refinancing through a 223(a)(7) loan, you can lower interest rates, extend amortization, and improve property cash flows while reducing debt service costs.
+HUD views this as significantly reducing the chance of loan default.

-Furthermore, the streamlined and affordable nature of the product produces fewer hoops to jump through than even a residential mortgage on a single-family home.
+Moreover, the streamlined and affordable nature of this loan product means fewer hoops to jump through compared to a residential mortgage on a single-family home.
 There is no appraisal, market study, or environmental report required.
-The only new third-party report required is a project capital needs assessment, or PCNA.
+The only new third-party report needed is a project capital needs assessment (PCNA).

 The notable out-of-pocket cost?
 The HUD application fee, which is 0.3% of the loan amount due at application.
 Half of this is refunded after closing.
 223(a)(7) loans typically close about 60 days from application.
-This really is the fastest, easiest, and most affordable multifamily loan that one can get.
-However, it exists only for those investors with existing loans like the 223(f), 221(d)(4), and other HUD-insured multifamily and health care loans.
+This is the fastest, easiest, and most affordable multifamily loan for investors with existing loans like the 223(f), the 221(d)(4), and other HUD-insured multifamily and healthcare loans.

 Learn more by reading below, or check out our HUD 223(a)(7) loan term sheet.